Fibromyalgia, M.E. and C.F.S

 A personal discovery from Steven Blake mba and his own thoughts and feelings:

-People who have CFS, M.E. or Fibromyalgia all share the same attributes that they are the extreme opposite of lazy!
+People who have Fibromyalgia, M.E. or C.F.S. all share the same attributes that they are the extreme opposite of lazy!
 In fact their “driven” personal quality, in my opinion, is at the root of all their conditions.

-If you have a chronic fatigue or pain related illness these are my personal thoughts on how you understanding it might help you on the journey to rid yourself of it.
-It relates to six years of dedicated study and working with clients with ME, CFS and Fibromyalgia.
+If you have a chronic fatigue or pain related illness, these are my personal thoughts on how you understanding it might help you on the journey to rid yourself of it.
+It relates to six years of dedicated study and working with clients with Fibromyalgia, M.E. and C.F.S.

 See if this is your story!